yokosogithub/GeoGit/doc/manual/source/quicsktart.rst

 To version a dataset, it has to be imported into the repository.
 Data in different formats can be imported into GeoGit.

-Download the data in this zip file.
+Download the data in `this zip file <https://github.com/opengeo/GeoGit/blob/0.1.0/doc/quickstart/quickstart_data.zip?raw=true>`_.
 It contains several folders, each of them with a snapshot of the dataset.
-We will use them to create our geogit repository, simulating the edition and creation of all the versions it contains.
+We will use them to create our GeoGit repository, simulating the edition and creation of all the versions it contains.

 We will start by importing the ``snapshot1/parks.shp`` shapefile, using the following command: